Nomad-engineers/threads-platform/docs/refund-policy.md

 ### 6.1 Service Discontinuation

-- **Platform Shutdown:** Full pro-rated refund if Threadlytics discontinues service
+- **Platform Shutdown:** Full pro-rated refund if Threads-Boost discontinues service
 - **Feature Removal:** Refund consideration if core features are permanently removed
 - **Price Changes:** No refunds for price changes, but you can cancel anytime